ElectricNightOwl/ArmSwinger/README.md

 All settings are configured to sane defaults.
 The one setting you should reconfigure most of the time is the Ground Ray Layer Mask.

 ### Locomotion Settings
-#####Enable Arm Swinger Navigation
+#####Enable Arm Swing Navigation
 Enables variable locomotion using the controllers to determine speed and direction.
 Activate by holding both grip buttons.

+### Movement Settings
+#####Swing Speed Both Controllers Coefficient
+Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows both controllers to be used for arm swinging.
+When both controllers are being used for the speed calculation, the distance travelled in the world is the sum of the change in position of both controllers, times this value.

+#####Swing Speed Single Controller Coefficient
+Only if Arm Swinger Navigation is enabled and Swing Activation Mode allows a single controller to be used for arm swinging.
+When only one controller is being used for the speed calculation, the distance travelled in the world is change in position of that one controller times this value.

+#####Swing Mode
+Only if Arm Swinger Navigation is enabled.
+Determines what is necessary to activate arm swing locomotion, and what controller is used when determining speed/direction.

+######Both Grips Both Controllers
+Activate by squeezing both grips.
+Both controllers are used for speed/direction.
+######Left Grip Both Controllers
+Activate by squeezing left grip.
+Both controllers are used for speed/direction.
+######Right Grip Both Controllers
+Activate by squeezing right grip.
+Both controllers are used for speed/direction.
+######One Grip Same Controller
+Activate by squeezing either grip.
+That controller is used for speed/direction.
+Can be combined with the other controller.
+######One Grip Same Controller Exclusive
+Activate by squeezing either grip.
+That controller is used for speed/direction.
+Squeezing the grip on the other controller will have no effect until the first controller grip is released.

+### Raycast Settings
 #####Ground Ray Layer Mask
 Layers that ArmSwinger will consider 'the ground' when determining Y movement of the play space and when calculating out of bounds.

 Set all terrain, ground, and walls in your scene to a layer listed in this mask.
 If you are using Wall Clipping Prevention, these surfaces should also have a collider configured.

-##### Swing Speed Linear Coefficient
-The distance travelled in the world is the sum of the change in position of both controllers, times this value.

-Allows you to speed up or slow down player movement relative to arm movement.
-May need to be increased (large open world) or decreased (interior spaces) depending on your scene.

-### Controller in Use Settings
-#####Controller Coefficient When Trigger
-A controller's movement is multiplied by this value when the trigger is depressed.
-0.0 will cause the controller movement to be ignored when trigger is pulled.
-1.0 will still use the controller's entire movement when computing movement speed.

-Useful for slowing the player down while using a controller, or ignoring an in-use controller while other movements occur.

-#####Controller Ignore Rotation When Trigger
-Enable to ignore a controller's rotation when determining direction while trigger is held down.

-Useful for allowing the player to keep moving in a pointed direction with a non-triggered controller while doing something else with the triggered controller.

-### Raycast Settings
 #####Max Ray Case Length
 The length of the headset raycasts used for play height adjustment and falling/climbing prevention.
 Should be the value of the largest height difference you ever expect the player to come across.